woocommerce/woocommerce/readme.txt

 * Fixed dates in dashboard stats
 * Download expiry was backwards
 * Fix styling of new attribute
+* When passing aggregate orders to paypal, include item names

 = 1.5 - 01/03/2012 =
 * Quick edit products